mike-north/ember-octane-workshop/notes/14-async-data-fetching.md

 ## Tests

-Update the tests for the [`login-form`](../tests/integration/components/login-form-test.js) component to reflect the changes we made earlier in this exercise, to replace all occurrences of hard coded data with data fetched from server.
+Update the tests for the [`login-form`](../tests/integration/components/login-form-test.js) component to reflect the changes we made earlier in this exercise, to replace all occurrences of hard coded data with data fetched from the server.

 ```diff
 -   await render(hbs`<LoginForm />`);